intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 ##### Configuration file location and driver option

-A default device configuration file is supplied as a part of oneAPI SDK.
-It is located in the TBD directory.
-Users may override the default using the `-fsycl-device-config-file=<path>` option.
+A default device configuration file is present in DPC++ build.
+Users may override it using the `-fsycl-device-config-file=<path>` compiler command line option.
+Exact location of the file and final name of the compiler option is TBD.

 ##### AOT target identification